sajansshergill/Revenue-Sales-BI-System/README.md

 ---

 This project simulates how a real Business Intelligence (BI) Analyst works inside a Revenue Analytics team.
-It covers SQL analysis, dashboard creation, on-call support, documentation, and simple automation — directly matching BI job descriptions.
+It covers SQL analysis, dashboard creation, on-call support, documentation, and simple automation.

 ---